 In order to grow veggies here, you need to know the best times to plant for each season.
 You can find a variety of herbs and vegetables that just love the HOT HOT HOT summer heat.
 Knowing which ones they are is the most challenging part of starting a new garden.

-Other Easy to Grow Heat Loving Herbs & Vegetables:
+|Other Easy to Grow Heat Loving Herbs & Vegetables:|

-Luffa, Watermelon, Cantaloupe, Eggplant, Tomatillo, Basil, Rosemary, Longevity Spinach, Malabar Spinach
+|Luffa, Watermelon, Cantaloupe, Eggplant, Tomatillo, Basil, Rosemary, Longevity Spinach, Malabar Spinach|

 Although they are commonly known as Armenian Cucumber, these fast-growing vining plants are actually a type of muskmelon.
 The Armenian Cucumber looks and tastes similar to a cucumber.
 The flesh inside the fruit isn’t quite as juicy but contains seeds down the middle like the cucumbers you are used to seeing.
+Growing Armenian Cucumbers in the summer heat is so easy to do that they practically grow all on their own.

-The Armenian Cucumber has many names
+The Armenian Cucumber Has Many Names

 This muskmelon is commonly known as Armenian cucumber, yard-long cucumber, snake cucumber, or snake melon.
 These cucumbers are not bitter and the thin light green, ribbed skin does not need to be peeled before eating.